Meanwhile/Misc./README.md

 *BeBeautifiedIcons3.1.zip* - A collection of BeOS replacement icons I made long ago.
 Note the info in its Readme is partly outdated by now.

+*Haiku overlay.hvif* - The overlay used in 'Harddisk Haiku.hvif'.
+See screenshot link below.

+*Harddisk Haiku.hvif* - A combined icon to identify your mounted Haiku partition/HD, in addition to the already existing 'Be' and 'Zeta' varieties.
+See screenshot link below.

 *PalmHaiku.mp4* - Old video of Haiku icons in action on a Palm Pre.
 Placed here because the link on my Flickr page doesn't seem to work anymore.

 *README.UncleZen-V.1.0* - A Readme for the Uncle Zen.brn file that loads into Kevin Albrecht's BeSam, the Scriptable Artificial Mind for BeOS (text has been updated).